supermikea/mos/README.md

 # mos a OS written in rust

-This os is based on the tutorial of [title](https://os.phil-opp.com/)
+This os is based on the tutorial on [Philipp Oppermann's blog](https://os.phil-opp.com/)